Ckay1: Career

-While in Tallahassee, Florida, Ckay1 produced music for a wide variety of local and independent artists including, but not limited to "Thrill Da Playa" of the 69 Boyz.
+While in Tallahassee, Florida, Marshall produced music for a wide variety of local and independent artists including, but not limited to "Thrill Da Playa" of the 69 Boyz.
 However, it was not until his independent release of the Gold Album (a mashup album created by coupling an a cappella version of rapper Jay-Z's The Black Album with instrumentals created from a variety of unauthorized samples) that he garnered the attention of Shawn Jay and Smoke of Field Mob, of whom had recently signed a deal with DTP Records, Geffen Records.
 Their relationship led to his first major released production credit with 'Area Code 229' with the 2006 release of Light Poles and Pine Trees.
+He won two Emmy's for his role in the creation of music composition for the 2020 NBA season and the 2023 world film festival for best indie short film.
 As of 2008, he resided in Atlanta, Georgia.
-He is currently in Los Angeles, California, and is represented by the firm Mark Music & Media Law located in Beverly Hills, California.
-Ckay1 is also the owner of N.O.T.E Productions, L.L.C, a music production company serving the music and film industries.
+He currently resides in Los Angeles, California, and is represented by the firm Mark Music & Media Law located in Beverly Hills, California.
+Marshall is also the owner and founder of N.O.T.E Productions, L.L.C, a music production company serving the music and film industries.